prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 1. The claimant shall lodge a Statement of claim with the division chosen by him [Article  33 of the Agreement ] which shall contain:

-   (a) the name of the claimant , and, where the claimant is a corporate entity, the location of its registered office, and of the claimant ’s representative;
+   (a) the name of the claimant, and, where the claimant is a corporate entity, the location of its registered office, and of the claimant ’s representative;

    (b) the name of the party against whom the Statement is made (the defendant) , and, where the defendant is a corporate entity, the locati on of its registered office;

    (c) postal and electronic addresses for service on the claimant and the names of the persons authorised to accept service;

-   (d) postal and, where available, electronic addresses for service on the defendant and the names of the persons authorised to accept service , if known;
+   (d) postal and, where available, electronic addresses for service on the defendant and the names of the persons authorised to accept service, if known;

    (e) where the claimant is not the proprietor or not the only proprietor of the patent concerned, postal and where available, electronic addresses for service on the proprietor and the names and addresses of the persons authorised to accept service, if known;

    (f) where the claimant is not the proprietor of the patent concerned, or not the only proprietor, evidence to show the claimant is entitled to commence proceedings [Article  47(2) and (3)  of the Agreement];

    (g) details of the patent concerned, including the number;

-   (h) where applicable, information about any prior or pending proceedings relating to the patent concerned before the Court including any action for revocation or a declaration of non -infringement pending before the central division and the date of any such action, the European Patent Office or any other court or authority;
+   (h) where applicable, information about any prior or pending proceedings relating to the patent concerned before the Court including any action for revocation or a declaration of non-infringement pending before the central division and the date of any such action, the European Patent Office or any other court or authority;

    (i) an indication of the division which shall hear the action [Article  33(1) to (6) of the Agreement] with an explanation of why that division has competence; where the parties have agreed in accordance with Article  33(7) of the Agreement, the indication of the division which shall hear the action shall be accompanied by evidence of the defendant ’s agreement;